Mgczacki/extremejl/paper.md

 # High Performance and Expresiveness for Numerical Computations

 The Julia programming language [@bezanson2012] has rapidly established itself as a highly promising language for scientific and high-performance computing.
 Among its most innovative features we can highlight its dynamic nature which, combined with its powerful features, makes it a highly productive language for code development.
 Additionally, its execution speed is comparable to that of statically typed languages [@sengupta2019].
 These factors have led to Julia's increasing adoption in numerical computation and other applications that require parallel computation [@huo2020; @suslov2020;@huo2021], as well as its successful testing on high-performance architectures [@hunold2020; @weichen2021].
 Several Julia packages support parallel computing and NVIDIA GPU programming, such as CUDA.jl [@besard2017], KernelAbstractions.jl[^3], and Tullio.jl [@tullio2022], which enables the writing of array operations using Einstein index notation.
-Overall, these advancements demonstrate the substantial potential of the Julia programming language in the realm of scientific and high-performance computing.
+Overall, these advancements demonstrate the substantial potential of the Julia programming language in the field of scientific and high-performance computing.

 [^3]: https://github.com/JuliaGPU/KernelAbstractions.jl